-Served on the USS Fiske DE-143.
-Buried at sea and is memorialized at Lynnhurst Cemetery in Knoxville, Tennessee and at Cambridge American Cemetery in Cambridge, England.
+He served on the USS Fiske DE-143, was buried at sea and is memorialized at Lynnhurst Cemetery in Knoxville, Tennessee and at Cambridge American Cemetery in Cambridge, England.

 The USS Fiske reported sonar contact at 1225 on 2 August 1944 and a plane reported the USS Fiske torpedoed amidships, port side at 1236.
 Latitude 47-10N, Longtitude 32-30W.
 The U.S.S.
 Farquhar (DE-139) began a search at 1245 in the area with the U.S.S.
 Douglas L. Howard.
 USS Fiske’s bow and stern were floating.
 Many life rafts floating, loaded with man.
 The Farquhar began picking up survivors while USS Douglas L. Howard screened the area.
 Recovered FXR gear.
 Planes patrolling the area.
 At 1342 the bow of USS Fiske sinks.
 At 1618 the Farquhar completed picking up visible suvivors.
 Total survivors picked up – 186 (11 officers and 175 men).
 Four of the men received were dead.
 About fifty hospital cases, approximately half being stretcher cases.
 Mostly fractures of lower limbs.

 At 1650 the USS Farquhar began patrolling the area while USS Douglas L. Howard sinks the stern section of the USS Fiske.

 Theodore Askew, StM1c, USNR